 Rendered Walls in Contemporary Garden Design

-It’s true we have spent the last 20 odd years making contemporary gardens most of which have had some sort of rendered wall within them
+It’s true we have spent the last 20 odd years making contemporary gardens many of which have had some sort of rendered wall within them.

 It is essential to keep moisture and wet soil off the back of the wall to stop the masonry from becoming waterlogged with ensuing problems for the render on the front face of the wall

 So it’s important to waterproof the back of the wall and to fill the back of the wall with some clean free draining material to allow water to soak into the land drain and to be managed away.

 There seem to be two types of render which are most popular today:

 1. Sand and cement render where a 10 mm layer of mortar is applied in two layers to the front face of the wall The wall is then painted the desired colour.

 2. The other type of render is the colour through render (K rend is a typical example).
 These products are mostly textured and do not require painting